-Michigan Basketball Team In Plane Accident On Way To Big10 Tourn [Breaking News]
+Michigan Basketball Team In Plane Accident On Way To Big 10 Tourney [Breaking]

 — David J. Chait (@DavidJChait) March 8, 2017

 But when Michigan finally arrives in Washington, D.C., they have an uphill battle, as none of the prognosticators have chosen them to win the Big 10 Tournament, says the Washington Post.
-Today is the first round, where number 13 Penn State is playing number 12 Nebraska.
+Today is the first round, where No. 13 Penn State is playing No. 12 Nebraska.
 Later tonight, Ohio State meets Rutgers.
 But the action for Michigan starts at noon, and there are high hopes for them to beat Illinois, as they have been on a bit of a winning trend per tournament scouts.

 “The Wolverines closed the regular season by winning six of their last eight games, including a 12-point victory over Purdue in late February.
 Michigan would face the Boilermakers again in an intriguing quarterfinal matchup should it take care of business against the Fighting Illini, who burst their own bubble with a loss to Rutgers in the regular season finale and would need to make a run into the weekend to get back into the NCAA tournament discussion.”